markuskowa/fspx/README.md

 ## Basic Concept
 A project consists of one or more jobs.
 These jobs can depend on each other.
 A job is a function that takes zero or more inputs (simple files) and produces one or more outputs (files).
-Jobs are represented by [Nix](https://nixos.org) store paths.
+Job scripts (i.e. the functions) are represented by [Nix](https://nixos.org) store paths.
 The input and output files are kept in a content addressed storage and are hashed with a SHA256 checksum.
 If the function, an input, or and output changes all jobs dependent jobs need to be recalculated.